Brazilian Anti-Corruption Act: Leniency agreements

 Leniency agreements (Acordo de Leniência) are defined under the Brazilian Anti-corruption Act in article 16.
-They target Brazilian companies and foreign ones with a presence in Brazil who are involved in corruption investigations.
+They target Brazilian companies and foreign companies with a presence in Brazil who are involved in corruption investigations.
 Under the law, companies are responsible for corruption and can face heavy penalties, a restriction on participation in future bids, confiscation of their assets, suspension of business activity, or dissolution.

 Related agreements

 Brazilian companies have been involved in corruption investigations in countries outside Brazil, some in collaboration with Brazilian justice, and have paid fines in agreements reached in such procedures.
-The most notable such case was the investigation of Brazilian construction corporation Odebrecht carried out by the United States and Switzerland with the cooperation of the Brazilian government.
-As a result of the investigation into kickbacks paid to hundreds of politicians, including presidential candidates, as well as to judges on the Supreme Federal Court, Odebrecht agreed to pay a record fine of R$ 6 billion (R$ billion) in a leniency agreement. in a case described by attorney general Deltan Dallagnol as the "largest damages agreement in the history of the world".
+The most notable case was the investigation of Brazilian construction corporation Odebrecht carried out by the United States and Switzerland with the cooperation of the Brazilian government.
+As a result of the investigation into kickbacks paid to hundreds of politicians, including presidential candidates, as well as to judges on the Supreme Federal Court, Odebrecht agreed to pay a record fine of R$ 6 billion ($ billion) in a leniency agreement. in a case described by attorney general Deltan Dallagnol as the "largest damages agreement in the history of the world".